AyushSharma71/Blog-app/readme.md

 - create blog with the image.

 ##LEARNING
--Authentication with jwt.
+- Authentication with jwt.
--upload image using multer and cloudinary.
+- upload image using multer and cloudinary.
--validation of a user.
+- validation of a user.
--Hooks and methods of mongodb.
+- Hooks and methods of mongodb.

 ##FUTURE IMPROVEMENTS
--Add Comment feature
+- Add Comment feature
--Build frontend side
+- Build frontend side
--Deploy on cloud(vercel/render)
+- Deploy on cloud(vercel/render)

 ##AUTHOR